Problem Solving & Crisis Intervention

 As a Stanford graduate student, you do not need to face a problem or crisis alone.
 Help is available when you need it — in some cases, 24 hours a day.

-We recognize that students’ academic success is closely tied to their physical and mental health.
+Your academic success is closely tied to your physical and emotional health.
 We encourage you to take advantage of the many campus resources dedicated to your well-being.
-A good starting place is your department or program student services staff or faculty Director of Graduate Studies or Department Chair.
-Staff in the offices below, as well as VPGE staff, are also available to help (offices marked with asterisk (*) provide confidential support).
+A good starting place is your program's student services staff or faculty Director of Graduate Studies or Chair.
+Staff in the offices below, as well as VPGE staff, are also available to help (offices marked with asterisk* provide confidential support).

 Graduate Life Office (GLO)